 Heading down towards Vasiliki bay with Stavrotas mountain in the back right

-As you near Vasiliki a track joins from the left.
-If you go down left you will join a track going down to Vasiliki.
+As you approach above Vasiliki the track joins a quiet tarmac road at a T junction.
+If you go down left you will join a track going right into Vasiliki.
 This is an alternate end point for you.
-The main trail goes straight on.
-You gradually start to climb a short way heading for a low pass above Vasiliki.
+The main trail goes right up the road.
+You climb a short way up to a low pass above Vasiliki.
 Continue straight on through forest and olive groves.

+Follow the road through the pine forest ignoring turns.
 You gradually descend on the other side of the pass re-entering Kontarena village from the opposite side than you started out.
-The taverna makes a good place to refresh.
+There are two good tavernas that each make a good place to refresh.

 A wonderful ascent from the Red Church up to Kollyvata following a superb tree lined monopati and through the forests and ravines of Skaros.
 This route combines with the trail Alexandros to the Red Church to make an easy but interesting circular route.
 For a longer trail it combines with Red Church to Skaros and Kollyvata to Skaros to make a large circular loop for fitter hikers.
 All paths explore the woods, streams, ravines (and shade) of the Skaros Forest.